 - Exclusive use venue where accommodation is provided (without a liquor licence: Licensing (Scotland) Act 2005)

-- Holiday caravan or glamping pod (without a caravan site licence: Caravan sites and Control of Development Act 1960)
+- Holiday caravan which cannot be moved or on-site glamping pod without a caravan site licence: Caravan sites and Control of Development Act 1960

 - Shared home or rooms within a home

 - Shepherd hut